mik-jozef/chalk/spec-notes.md

-variables that are written to, but never read should be marked as unused ffastmath should be default behaviour unless overriden by a compiler flag, or a module- or function-wide \[\[strictMath]] directive an expression that has no observable effects should produce a warning
+variables that are written to, but never read should be marked as unused ffastmath should be default behaviour unless overriden by a compiler flag, or a module- or function-wide \[\[strictMath]] directive Behavior of a program must be completely specified by source code. an expression that has no observable effects should produce a warning
   ```
   Null main() {